 Before an ICSA is completed the individual's status as an independent contractor and not an employee must be determined.
 The ICSA includes an evaluation form to help determine qualifying status of a worker as an independent contractor.

-If an individual is neither a U.S. Citizen or a lawful permanent resident green card holder, additional documents may be required.
-Prior to initiating any of the contractor, please contact Debbie Honrath, the Non-Resident Alien Tax Specialist, at 702-895-1243 for assistance with requirements for foreign service providers.
+If an individual is neither a U.S. Citizen or a lawful permanent resident green card holder, additional documents may be required to obtain appropriate documentation and possibly mitigate or eliminate foreign tax withholding.
+Prior to initiating services, please contact UNLV's Non-Resident Alien Tax Specialist, firstname.lastname@example.org for assistance with requirements for foreign service providers.

 *NRS 616A.310 “Sole proprietor” defined.
 “Sole proprietor” means a self-employed owner of an unincorporated business and includes working partners and members of working associations.
 Coverage remains in effect only if the sole proprietor remains a domiciliary of Nevada.